-Some losses have a major impact on the client’s life.
+Some losses have a significant impact on the client’s life.
 How much it affects the person depends on how important the loss was to them.
 In the case where someone has died, the client will experience many emotions.

 There are always several different responses to grief and loss.
-These can include:

 There are a number of strategies that may assist you in supporting the grieving person to realise what has happened is real and true and must be acknowledged.